dmst-sweng/git-intro/README.md

  * If they have (or should/could have) common characteristics create a superclass (e.g. Story) and have the existing ones inherit from that -> eletap
  * Enhance code readability (e.g use the sentence() method everywhere)-> KaterinaADAM
-* Document code->cheeseplate
+* Document code
  * Place comments on top of methods -> konpapa
- * Place comments inline to the code if/when needed (use sparingly).
+ * Place comments inline to the code if/when needed (use sparingly).->cheeseplate
 * Fix code errors
  * Option -y does not work properly -> kostastsili94
  * Option -z does not work properly->ppeponis